luickk/AiPoweredGameOfLife/README.md

 ### Fitness Parameter: probabilistic Complexity

-The pComplexity defines the propability of the next pattern thus the lower the probability of the next pattern, the more interesting the result.
-The calculation is relatively computation intensive and the network size has to be chosen carefully since it the possibility of a cpu bandwith max out which causes the training process to hang.
+The pComplexity defines the probability of the next pattern thus the lower the probability of the next pattern, the more interesting the result.
+The calculation is relatively computation intensive and the network size has to be chosen carefully since it the possibility of a cpu bandwidth max out which causes the training process to hang.
 I expected somewhat same results as with the entropy fitness parameter but that didn't turn out to be the case at all.
 The only similarity is that there is tendency towards symmetry but instead of reducing the complexity (as the entropy fitness parameter does) it manages to keep up quite complex rich patterns with high symmetry.
 The dimensions of the game of life in which this fitness parameter is tested is 50x50 instead of 20x20.
 This is due to the fact that the effect of this fitness parameter only really works past a certain dimension size.